skupperproject/refdog/terminology.md

 ## Skupper networks and sites

 A Skupper network is composed of sites.
-Sites are places where parts of your application are running.
+A site is a place where part of your application is running.

-Sites are linked together to form a dedicated network for one application.
+Sites are linked together to form a dedicated network for your application.
 These links are the basis for site-to-site and service-to-service communication.